Leroymilo/FurnitureFramework/doc/Furniture.md

 ### Icon Rect

 This field is another Rectangle, like a [Source Rect](#source-rect).
 This rectangle will tell the game which part of the texture to use to display the Furniture in the menu.
+It is affected by [Variants](#variants).

 ### Seasonal